mg607/PeriodicWave/README.md

 source ~/venv/periodicwave/bin/activate
 ```

-4. Install ferminet with all dependencies
+4. Install PeriodicWave with all dependencies
 In the periodicwave folder that contains setup.py:
 ```
 pip install -e .